-Dairy cattle are grazing underneath solar collectors at the University of Minnesota's West Central Research and Outreach Center.
-The collectors are mounted on 8-foot pylons to allow for the cattle to move around underneath.
-This system not only produces solar electricity without displacing working farmland, but provides shade for the cattle (see page 11).
-Sheep also graze pollinator-friendly prairie habitat under solar collectors here and in other countries.

-Such systems provide great opportunities for providing multiple eco-services while reducing a livestock farm's carbon footprint.
+Dairy cattle are grazing underneath solar collectors at the University of Minnesota's West Central Research and Outreach Center.39 The collectors were mounted on 8-foot pylons to allow for the cattle to move around underneath.
+This system not only produces solar electricity without displacing working farmland, but provides shade for the cattle.
+Sheep also graze pollinator-friendly prairie habitat under solar collectors here and in other countries.40 Such systems provide great opportunities for providing multiple eco-services while reducing a livestock farm's carbon footprint.